Rocco drinking tampon tea in Anatomy of Hell

 The trailer for Anatomy of Hell

-Before this movie, a fanny was just a thing I pissed out of and the equipment I brought to the sex table.
+Before this movie, my vagina was just a thing I pissed out of and the equipment I brought to the sex table.
 I didn't really think about it.
-It's not all that interesting; it was just a fanny.
+It's not all that interesting; it was just a vagina.
 It still is.

-But just as a long grey-haired man in double denim will always make me think of Bob from Twin Peaks and subsequently send my stomach flipping, so will women talking about periods at me like it's NBD; so will gross stories on reddit; and so will the sight of men sent out for tampons, suicidal in the Boots aisle, trying to decide between light and heavy flow.
+But just as a man with long gray haired dressed in denim will always make me think of Bob from Twin Peaks and subsequently send my stomach flipping, so will women talking about periods at me like it's NBD; so will gross stories on Reddit; and so will the sight of men sent out for tampons, suicidal in the Boots aisle, trying to decide between light and heavy flow.

 Anatomy of Hell made me this way.